-- 1. Letter of Interest or Intent from Tax Credit Syndicator.
-A Letter of Interest or Intent from a Tax Credit syndicator proposing the terms and pricing of purchase of Tax Credits allocated to the Project.
-If the Applicant is requesting ADOH Gap Financing, the terms and conditions of the ADOH Gap Financing must be included in the Letter of Interest or Intent.
-(See Section 7.1(D) for further details.)
-If the Applicant is requesting to elect the "average income" minimum set aside on Form 8609, the letter shall also acknowledge that election. - 2.
+Letter of Interest or Intent from Tax Credit Syndicator.
+A Letter of Interest or Intent from a Tax Credit syndicator proposing the terms and pricing of purchase of Tax Credits allocated

+- to the Project.
+The letter must also include all project assumptions, including but not limited to the minimum set-aside to be elected on Form 8609, development schedule, general terms of all loans, and required reserves. - 2.
 Letters of Interest or Intent from Other Sources of Financing.
 Copies of Letters of Interest/ Intent or term sheet from all sources of financing that defines: the amount of the loan, interest rate (also the proposed interest rate to be used for underwriting, if the interest rate is expressed as a spread over an index), all points charged, amortization period (if applicable), term of the loan, loan-to-value factor, minimum debt service coverage allowable (not required if the permanent lending source is a governmental or Tribal entity), all commitment and/or origination fees, and a description of all other fees directly attributed to the funding of the loan.
 Soft loans should also include the terms of any applicable deferred payment terms and/or forgiveness provisions.
 Federal funds that are forgivable will be deducted from Eligible Basis.
-Projects which have received a Choice Neighborhoods Implementation Grant should insert evidence of that award here.
-If the Applicant is requesting to elect the "average income" minimum set aside on Form 8609, the letter shall also acknowledge that election. - 3.
-Pro Forma and Operating Expenses.
-Include a fifteen (15) year pro forma.
-(See Section 7.1 for assumptions relating to operating expenses that must be included in the pro forma.)
-Rehabilitation projects must submit three (3) years of historical operating financials, if available.
-The pro forma submitted at Application does not need to be signed by lenders or syndicators, but it must be consistent with the Letters of Intent that are submitted with the Application. - a.
-The pro forma must reflect the rent structure in the Application, all lenders' assumptions such as principal and interest payments, cash flow obligations, non-rental income, detailed operating expenses, required reserves, annual fees and debt service coverage ratio. - b.
-If the pro forma reflects negative cash flow in any year, the Application must demonstrate the funding and utilization of an operating deficit escrow account or describe the source of the operating deficit funds.
-A commitment from the entity funding the operating deficit reserve/escrow funds must be included with the other funding source documents. - c.
-The pro forma may reflect rental assistance if supported by the other funding source documents.

-- d.
-Applicants proposing operating expenses that are not compliant with Section 7 of this Plan must submit at least two (2) forms of data supporting the feasibility and reasonableness of the operating expenses stated in the pro forma (for example, comparable Project information as illustrated in a Market Demand Study, IREM information, or National Apartment Association information).
+Projects which have received a Choice Neighborhoods Implementation Grant should insert evidence of that award here. - 3.
+Operating Expenses.
+Insert a letter from the proposed management company certifying that the Operating Expenses are reasonable for the Project. - a.
+Applicants proposing operating expenses that are not compliant with Section 7 of this Plan must submit at least two (2) forms of data supporting the feasibility and reasonableness of the proposed operating expenses (for example, comparable Project information as illustrated in a Market Demand Study, IREM information, or National Apartment Association information).
 ADOH may require submission of the audited Financial Statements for comparable Projects owned by the Applicant.
-Rehabilitation Projects may use the required three (3) years of historical information as evidence of operating expense assumptions if the proposed operations are not compliant with Section 7 and the need for rehabilitation is not due to deferred maintenance.
-In addition, the proposed management agent shall certify that the Operating Expenses are reasonable for the Project, as required under Section 7.1(C)(2)(e). - e.
-The pro forma income and expense amounts must increase each year at a rate of two percent (2%) and three percent (3%) respectively.
-Annual replacement reserve obligation amounts must increase each year at a rate of three percent (3%).
-ADOH will consider waiver requests for these assumptions if required by a syndicator or lender and the request is supported by documentation that justifies the proposed assumptions.
+Rehabilitation Projects may use the required three (3) years of historical information as evidence of operating expense assumptions if the proposed operations are not compliant with Section 7 and the need for rehabilitation is not due to deferred maintenance. - 4.
+Developer Fee & Consulting Agreement(s) Insert a list describing all Persons who will receive a portion of the Developer Fee and the amount to be paid to each Person supported by copies of the agreement(s) describing the services to be provided and amounts supporting the payments.